barrettsci/researchwebsite/index.md

 ## Current research topics

-**Effects of aquaculture on wildlife populations**
+**AQUACULTURE X ENVIRONMENT INTERACTIONS**
-Aquaculture modifies coastal marine environments by providing structure and nutrients.
-This has wide-ranging effects on local wildlife, including habitat provision for some species and displacement of others.
-A better understanding of these effects can help achieve more positive outcomes for wildlife populations, mitigate negative impacts, and maximise provision of ecosystem services for humans.
+Aquaculture modifies coastal marine environments by providing structure and altering nutrient dynamics.
+This has wide-ranging effects on environmental conditions and wildlife populations.
+A better understanding of these effects can help achieve more positive outcomes for wildlife populations, mitigate negative impacts, and maximise provision of ecosystem services.

-**Managing sea lice in salmon aquaculture**
+**MANAGING SEA LICE IN SALMON AQUACULTURE**
 Intensive salmon farming has brought great economic benefits, but also problems.
 Salmon farms amplify pathogens and parasites, especially sea lice, causing welfare issues and production losses for farmed salmon and threatening wild salmonid populations around heavily infested farms.
 New methods are needed to prevent, monitor and treat infestations.

-**Ecology of temperate reef habitats**
+**ECOLOGY OF TEMPERATE REEF HABITATS**
 Seaweed and kelp habitats are diverse and productive, but have come under threat from multiple stressors including eutrophication, sedimentation and overgrazing.
 I'm interested in the conservation of seaweed habitats in degraded coastal areas.